Secrets And Lies Of The 40 Greatest Spies In World History

 In reality: Soviet sleeper agent

-Rather than pretending to be diplomats, these spies attempt to blend in to the fabric of the society they’re penetrating, assuming ordinary, even boring identities.
+Jack Barsky was a Cold War sleeper agent.
+It's a very different kind of spying.
+Rather than pretending to be diplomats, these spies attempt to blend in to the fabric of the society they're penetrating, assuming ordinary, even boring identities.

 Jack Barsky (real name Albrecht Dittrich) is among the most famous.
 Born in East Germany, he was recruited by the Soviets, trained in American English, and sent to live in New York under an assumed identity.
+He was meant to infiltrate political circles, but found this was impossible.
+Instead he studied computer programming and fed technological secrets to his masters back in Moscow.

 Barsky lived two separate but parallel lives, with wives and families both in America and in East Germany.

-After the Cold War, Barksy’s identity was given up by a defector and he was eventually apprehended by the FBI.
+After the Cold War, Barksy's identity was given up by a defector and he was eventually apprehended by the FBI.
+He confessed, co-operated, and so was never charged.

 He still lives in the U.S. and appears on CNN occasionally to discuss espionage and Russo-American relations.